When you taste how amazing this coconut cake recipe is you will think you died and went to heaven!

 Link to the Video on YouTube

-The coconut cake recipe bakes up in 20 minutes at 400 degrees (make sure you adjust the temperature for your oven) Mine is set at 375 degrees as my oven is on the hot side.
-The timer was set for 20 and they were done.
+The coconut cake recipe bakes up beautifully in as little as 20 minutes at 350 degrees (make sure you adjust the temperature for your oven) Mine is set at 335 degrees as my oven is on the hot side.
+Your cakes may take longer depending on the pans you are using.

 Once baked they can be cooled on a rack or simply turn them out of the pans onto cardboard rounds and let them cool.
 You can wrap and freeze them at this point if you want to or refrigerate the layers.